-Item Valuation technique Significant unobservable inputs be unob nterrelationship etween significant oservable inputs and value measurement Financial assets at fair value through profit or loss, financial assets at fair value through comprehensive income- Comparable market approach • Price Book ratio multiples (1.67~4.58 and 2.80~5.55, respectively on December 31, 2022 and • The higher the multiple is, the higher the fair value will be. equity investment • 2021) Lack of marketability discount rate (50%~70% as of December 31, 2022 and 2021) • The higher the lack of marketability discount rate, the lower the fair value will be.
+Item Valuation technique Significant unobservable inputs Interrelationship between significant unobservable inputs and fair value measurement Financial assets at fair value through profit or loss, financial assets at fair value through comprehensive income-equity investment Comparable market approach Price Book ratio multiples (1.66~5.13 and 1.67~4.58, respectively on December 31, 2023 and 2022) Lack of marketability discount rate (50%~70% as of December 31, 2023 and 2022) The higher the multiple is, the higher the fair value will be.
+The higher the lack of marketability discount rate, the lower the fair value will be.